marblenix/vim-setup/readme.md

     curl -sL "https://raw.githubusercontent.com/marblenix/vim-setup/neovim/bin/install-nvim.sh" | bash -

-Alternatively, if you don't want to remember/type this url, you can use the following, which redirects to the same file.

-    curl -sL "marblenix.com/nvim.sh" | bash -

 ----

 P.S.
 It is always a good idea to double check that the script you